urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 More potential problems lurk if you reopen class or module definitions - again, depending on load order, these could end up treated as the main definition, preventing autoloading from finding the "real" definition.
-Again, depending on execution path, you can end up with completely different behaviour.
+And again, depending on execution path, you can end up with completely different behaviour.

 ## Final thoughts